anrohanro/Chat_Pharma/README.md

-# Chat_Pharma
+# DrugAgent

-**Chat_Pharma** leverages an advanced LLM agent, CACTUS, to make critical decisions throughout the drug discovery process, supported by a set of specialized tools.
+**DrugAgent** leverages an advanced LLM agent, CACTUS, to make critical decisions throughout the drug discovery process, supported by a set of specialized tools.
 This integration streamlines the discovery of potential drug candidates, making the process more efficient and focused.

 ## Table of Contents
 - [Introduction](#introduction)